-The temperature of all buildings on campus are controlled through our engineering and campus energy's central control center, known as CSCS.
 To save energy and money, we balance providing a comfortable environment for our community with conservation, minute by minute.
-Our engineers program temperature changes across campus based on classroom usage, events, normal building hours, break schedules, summer camps, etc. It takes an exceptional effort, and we don't always get the temperature changes in every location exactly right, but the annual savings and postive impact on our sustainability goals makes these efforts well worth it.
+Facilities' control center, known as CSCS, controls the temperature of campus buildings and our engineers program temperature changes across campus based on classroom usage, events, normal building hours, break schedules, summer camps, etc. It takes an exceptional effort, and we don't always get the temperature changes in every location exactly right, but the annual savings and positive impact on our sustainability goals makes these efforts well worth it.

 - heat to 68 F/20 C in the winter